xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 ![poster](/images/240126poster.jpg)

-Playing their first-ever live show, your last words were the first band of the afternoon to play.
+With their first-ever live show, your last words were the first band of the afternoon to play.
 Their songwriting had a distinctive sound that blended slow, bright clean sections with hard-hitting and emotional screamo (remiscent of doris in their instrumentation).
 Despite a few difficulties with the kick pedal, their perseverance led to a solid performance that established a clear sound for their band going forward.
 <br><br>
 During their set, they covered I Hate Myself's 'To A Husband at War', a staple which saw members of the audience swaying and singing along.